rajan-sarkar/Cyber-Watchdog-Agent/README.md

 ![HuggingFace](https://img.shields.io/badge/HuggingFace-API-orange?logo=huggingface&logoColor=white)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

-Cyber Watchdog Agent is a **web-based cyber threat classifier** that helps detect and explain potentially harmful content such as **phishing, malware, spam, and credential harvesting attempts**.
+### 🐺Cyber Watchdog Agent is a **web-based cyber threat classifier** that helps detect and explain potentially harmful content such as **phishing, malware, spam, and credential harvesting attempts**.
 It leverages **Hugging Face Transformers** with the **facebook/bart-large-mnli** model for **zero-shot text classification**.

 The project provides a sleek UI with **dark/light mode toggle**, a user friendly UI, and expandable technical details for advanced users.